Admissions Timeline and Dates

-Each department’s Faculty Review Committee typically makes an admissions decision six to eight weeks after the priority deadline for applications: November, December or January, depending on the program.
-Submit by this deadline to be considered for Graduate Assistantships.
+Each department’s Faculty Review Committee typically makes an admissions decision six to eight weeks after the priority deadline for applications: January or March, depending on the program.
+Submit by this deadline to be considered for incoming graduate student scholarships.
 Some programs admit students on a rolling basis after the priority deadline has passed.
-Visit colum.edu/graduate for more information.
+See graduate admissions requirements for more information.

 Submit financial aid information (domestic students)

-File your 2017-18 Free Application for Federal Student Aid (FAFSA) with Columbia’s school code: 001655.
+File your 2019-20 Free Application for Federal Student Aid (FAFSA) with Columbia’s school code: 001665.
 Submitting a FAFSA ensures that you’re considered for all financial aid opportunities, including institutional scholarships and all forms of federal and state aid.
-Visit colum.edu/financial-aid for more information.

-To be considered for a scholarship, you must complete your admission application and submit a FAFSA.
-For preferred consideration, we recommend that you complete those steps by this date.
-You will be notified of your total financial aid package, including Columbia scholarships, on your Financial Aid Award Letter.
+To be considered for a scholarship, you must submit a completed admission application by your program's priority deadline: January 15 for most programs; March 31 for European Devised Performance Practice.
+You will be notified of your total financial aid package, including Columbia scholarships, on your Financial Aid Breakdown.
 Visit colum.edu/scholarships for more information.

-Once you are admitted to the college and we receive your FAFSA, you will be notified of your complete financial aid package with a Financial Aid Award Letter.
-We begin sending these letters in March on a rolling basis.
-For help understanding your award letter, visit colum.edu/awardletter.
+Once you are admitted to the college and we receive your FAFSA, you will be notified of your complete financial aid package with a Financial Aid Breakdown.
+We will email these letters beginning in March on a rolling basis.
+Learn how to pay.

 Admitted Student Days

 All admitted graduate students will be invited to a department-specific Admitted Student Day.
 These days are designed to help you learn more about your program and get acquainted with campus.
 Keep an eye out for an email invite.

 Graduate Student Decision Day

 Confirm your attendance by making a $450 nonrefundable confirmation deposit on or before this date.